rmsk2/cartflash/README.md

 of the flash chip (SST39LF/VF020) was to be interpreted.

-When using `cartflash` as `.pgz` type `/- fcart` or `/- drive number:fcart` (`drive number` = 1 or 2 when the `.pgz` file resides on an IEC drive) at the BASIC prompt in order to start the program.
+When using `cartflash` as `.pgz` type `/- fcart` or `/- drive number:fcart` (`drive number` = 1 or 2 when the `.pgz` file resides on an IEC drive) at the BASIC prompt in order to start the program via `pexec`.
 When running `cartflash` from onboard flash memory you can leave out the `-`, i.e. you simply call `/fcart`.

 If you want to delete the whole flash cartridge before writing new data to it you can do that by adding the parameter `erasealldata` when starting `fcart`, i.e. you could call `fcart` for instance like this `/fcart erasealldata` or this